stma/tools_for_everywhere/README.md

 --------------

 * tools_on_iterable
- * flatten - this tool can transform any deep object as a list.
+ * flatten - this tool can transform any deep object as a list. (python)